 For consumers of IoT devices and services, there needs to be an appreciation of what it means to grow real intelligence that serves as an effective cognitive agency for human action (and objectives).
 The effectiveness of a smart device will always be limited to a point in time and to an average expected behavior and usage deemed by device/software engineers when continuous online stimulus and adaptation is made impossible if not impractical.
 Consumers should be weary of devices claiming to share little as much as those feared as sharing far too much.
 Device designers should not draw too much distinction between the appliance and the service, the operation, which is distributed across many machines, minds, memories and mirrors.

-When I designed and developed Satoris, Sentris, Stenos, Simz and Signals my goal was to drag application performance monitoring & management (APM) out of the stone age where it remains today.
+The future will be simulated…eventually When I designed and developed Satoris, Sentris, Stenos, Simz and Signals my goal was to drag application performance monitoring & management (APM) out of the stone age where it remains today.
 Now I see the technology, if not then the approach, as being far more applicable to many challenges facing the industry.
 What is the next big thing after Big Data?
 I hope it is Big Behavior – simulation of software episodic memories for recollection and adaptation across space and time.
-Then the future will be simulated…eventually.